SAML-Toolkits/python3-saml/README.md

 #### Option 2.
 Download from pypi ####

-The toolkit is hosted in pypi, you can find the python-sam package at https://pypi.python.org/pypi/python-saml
+The toolkit is hosted in pypi, you can find the python-saml package at https://pypi.python.org/pypi/python-saml

 You can install it executing:
 ```